yehohanan7/flux/README.md

 ```

 ## Read model storage
-As you notice, flux doesn't support storage of your read models. once you get the events, you could store the events/state in any storage system. however, flux will provide a default storage for storing read models in future releases
+As you notice, flux doesn't support storage of your read models. once you get the events, you could store the events/state in any storage system. however, flux will provide a default storage for storing read models in the future releases

 ## Sample application